man > perlhacktips(1)

 Problematic System Interfaces

-o Perl strings are NOT the same as C strings: They may contain "NUL" characters,
+• Perl strings are NOT the same as C strings: They may contain "NUL" characters, whereas a

-whereas a C string is terminated by the first "NUL".
-That is why Perl API functions
+C string is terminated by the first "NUL".
+That is why Perl API functions that deal with

-be used.
+used.
 They don't cope with the full generality of Perl strings.
-It may be that
+It may be that your

-your test cases don't have embedded "NUL"s, and so the tests pass, whereas there may
+test cases don't have embedded "NUL"s, and so the tests pass, whereas there may well

-well eventually arise real-world cases where they fail.
-A lesson here is to include
+eventually arise real-world cases where they fail.
+A lesson here is to include "NUL"s in

-"NUL"s in your tests.
-Now it's fairly rare in most real world cases to get "NUL"s, so
+your tests.
+Now it's fairly rare in most real world cases to get "NUL"s, so your code

-use "strchr("list",c)" to see if the character "c" is any of the ones given in "list",
+"strchr("list", c)" to see if the character "c" is any of the ones given in "list", a

-a double-quote-enclosed string of the set of characters that we are seeing if "c" is
+double-quote-enclosed string of the set of characters that we are seeing if "c" is one

-returns a pointer to the terminating "NUL" in "list".
-This likely will result in a
+pointer to the terminating "NUL" in "list".
+This likely will result in a segfault or a

 A solution to this and many similar issues is to use the "mem"-foo C library functions

-if "c" is "NUL".
-These functions need an additional parameter to give the string
+"c" is "NUL".
+These functions need an additional parameter to give the string length.

-length.
-In the case of literal string parameters, perl has defined macros that
+In the case of literal string parameters, perl has defined macros that calculate the

-least one byte.
-(In general you should rarely need to work at this low level, but
+one byte.
+(In general you should rarely need to work at this low level, but instead use

 Security problems